ffigura/Euler-deconvolution-python/code/test_4_sources/README.md

 # Synthetic test 1 – Distinct SIs and strong nonlinear magnetic base level

-Runing the code `synthetic_test.py` will allow the reprodution of the results.
+Running the code `synthetic_test.py` will allow the reprodution of the results.
 The figures generated may differ from the publication and can be adapted in the script `plot_functions.py`.